TheOfficialFloW/TheOfficialFloW.github.io/_posts/2019-04-26-chromacity.md

 ## Conclusions

 This challenge was not really hard to solve if you had previously been working with it.
 As far as I know, this challenge could have been solved without any infoleak by setting up a better heap constellation where we could directly overflow into a `CRConnection` object and modify the `cbHostBuffer` field and finally enable an out-of-bounds read primitive.
 However under stress and excitement, I was not working very efficiently, and also because of laziness, I decided to use an additional bug to solve the challenge.
-Nevertheless, it was a lot of fun, since while there are a bunch of infoleaks in chromium (nearly every opcode could disclose stack or heap information), memory corruption bugs are more scarce, thus I was excited to exploit this one.
+Nevertheless, it was a lot of fun, because while there are a bunch of infoleaks in *chromium* (nearly every opcode could disclose stack or heap information), memory corruption bugs are more scarce, thus I was excited to exploit this one.

 Last but not least, I would like to express that it was very easy to identify the issue **after** I knew that there was a bug in that code.
 I believe that I had also been looking at it, but deemed it to be unexploitable.
 Therefore, it is important that we look at code with this kind of mindset.
 If you believe that there exists bugs in any code, you will eventually find them.
 Hence, don't be discouraged and don't think "other people have also been intensively looking at it, I don't think I'll find anything".